-Certain items are disclosed separately in the Consolidated Financial Statements where this provides further understanding of the financial performance of the Group, due to their significance in terms of nature or amount.
+Certain items are disclosed separately in the consolidated financial statements where this provides further understanding of the financial performance of the Group, due to their significance in terms of nature or amount.

-2.10 Property Advisor fees
+2 10 Property Advisor fees

 The element of Property Advisor fees for management services provided are accounted for on an accruals basis and are charged to the Consolidated Statement of Comprehensive Income.
-These fees are detailed in note 7 and classified under 'Property Advisors' fees and expenses.
-The settlement of the Property Advisor Performance Fees is detailed in note 26.
-Due to the nature of the settlement of the Performance Fees, any movement in the amount payable at the year end is reflected within the share-based payment reserve in the Consolidated Statement of Financial Position.
+These fees are detailed in note 7 and classified under Property advisors' fees and expenses.
+The settlement of the Property Advisor performance fees is detailed in note 26.
+Due to the nature of the settlement of the performance fee, any movement in the amount payable at the year-end is reflected within the share-based payment reserve in the consolidated statement of financial position.